BekahHW/BekahHW.github.io/_posts/2026-07-06-why-we-write.md

 *A Treatise on Writing in the AI Age, Part 1*

-Last week, one of my blog posts was flagged on Dev.to flagged one of my blog posts.
+Last week, one of my blog posts was flagged on Dev.to.

-Before anything else, I want to be clear about the people involved, because this series is not about them.
-The moderator also reached out privately, and the note was personal and genuinely kind.
+I want to be clear that this series is not specifically about that event or the people involved.
+It's a broader exploration of using AI during the writing process and rules around labeling any AI-assisted writing.
+This just happens to be a relevant example.
 Everyone was doing their job exactly the way the policy asked.
 That's the point.
 A system can be staffed entirely by decent people and still be built wrong.

 ![Sloan the DEV Moderator flags a post for AI assistance and asks the author to add a disclaimer per DEV's guidelines, warning that failure to comply could lower the post's visibility or get it unpublished.](/assets/images/posts/2026/dev-to-moderator-flag.png)